MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/format-ai-bot-messages.md

 # Format AI bot messages

 If you're building a conversational bot, you can now leverage features like citations and feedback buttons that enables better user engagement.
-For AI -powered bots, you can now add AI label and sensitivity label that can build users trust and transparency.
+For AI-powered bots, you can now add AI label and sensitivity label that can build users trust and transparency.

 Here's a quick overview on each feature that you can integrate to your bot message: